CharisseEerie/CharisseEerie/README.md

 ---

-> "Charisse" – because making software behave is easier than making people do the same.
+> making software behave is easier than making people do the same.